 Things I WOULDN’T CHANGE:

 1. Stick with Fridays: I still think Friday is a better day than Saturday for a sale.
-Not sure why, but we have always had great luck on Friday’s.
+We have always had great luck on Fridays.

-3. Using the sale as a lesson in saving $$: Like I mentioned, the kids got some of the money.
+3. Using the sale as a lesson in saving money: As I mentioned, the kids received some of the money.
 The rest went into their savings accounts.
 Jake is saving for a BB gun, and Sara is saving for a “pet unicorn.” 😉

 **Side note.
-What did not sell either got tucked away for next time, or loaded up to be donated to a local thrift.
+What did not sell was either tucked away for next time or loaded up to be donated to a local thrift.

 What garage sale tactics work for you?